Safety and Loss Prevention

 UC UAS Fleet Management

 UAS flights at all UC campuses require prior approval and post-flight reporting.
-The UC Drone Web App (go to RSS Dashboard, sign in and select the Drone symbol) provides a unified portal for managing flight requests and reporting for UC students, staff and faculty.
+The UC Drone Web App (go to RSS Dashboard, sign in and select the Drone symbol; requires a UC login) provides a unified portal for managing flight requests and reporting for UC students, staff and faculty.
 This new app will help streamline the process while ensuring the highest level of safety and regulatory compliance.
-Requires a UC login.

 Non-UC users, such as 3rd party contractors, should contact the campus for campus specific procedures.